BU-NU-CLOUD-SP18/Dataverse-Scaling/README.md

 Local deployment of Dataverse on OpenShift is simple, you just need to get Minishift.

-1. ![Install Minishift] (https://docs.openshift.org/latest/minishift/getting-started/installing.html) (on Mac you can `brew cask install minishift`)
+1. [Install Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html) (on Mac you can `brew cask install minishift`)
 2. `minishift start` (while that's running you could do the next step)
 3. clone our repo (then make sure you are on the develop branch)
 4. `cd dataverse/conf/openshift/`